gbrls/website/content/posts/mk-lisp-0.md

 ---
-title: "Lisp Interpreter 0: What is Lisp?"
+title: "myLisp Interpreter 0: What is Lisp?"
 date: 2020-03-29T02:56:40-03:00
 ---

-This is the first part of a series of articles that I'll be writing to document my progress on building a Lisp interpreter.
+This is the first part of a series of articles that I'll be writing to document my progress on building a interpreter for a Lisp-like language.

 I've been interested in learning different programming languages for a while now, I've read the first chapters of Haskell and Lisp books recently and the one that hooked me on was [Land of lisp](http://landoflisp.com/).
 Lisp's simplicity really struck me: from very simple building blocks you can create anything in such an elegant and simple way.

+### What is myLisp

+myLisp is a lisp-like language, the main goal of it is to be implemented in the most simple and educational way possible.
+So, what is lisp?

 ### A bit of history